libresource/open-source-checklist/README.md

 - **TensorFlow:** TensorFlow's codebase resides on [GitHub](https://github.com/tensorflow/tensorflow), enabling developers worldwide to collaborate, propose changes, and merge contributions effectively.
 - **Django:** Django's repository on [GitHub](https://github.com/django/django) is a collaborative space where contributors work on features, bug fixes, and improvements, following a structured review and merge process.

-Utilizing version control systems ensures a streamlined and organized development process, enabling contributors to collaborate efficiently and maintain code quality.
-If you have more points or need further assistance, feel free to ask!

 ## Bug Tracking

 ### Description: